harshnagoratela/netlifycms-travel-site/src/pages/index.md

     You don’t need to pay for a guide to have fun in Japan.
 Meet great friends on TRAVELR and hang out now.
   event:
-    - title: Karaoke
+    - title: Karaoke Night
       body: >-
         Karaoke is Japan's most beloved social activity.
-Join us and dind out why!
+Join us and find out why!
       image: /img/karaoke.jpg
-    - title: Sake testing
+    - title: Sake Tasting
-      body: >-
-        Fully experience the traditional Japanese drink, try many types of Sake and find your favorite!
+      body: Enjoy different flavorful notes of Sake
       image: /img/sake_tasting.jpg
     - title: Harajuku secret walk
       body: >-
-        Explore one of the most stylish and exciting parts of Tokyo with local people.
+        Explore one of the most stylish and exciting parts of Tokyo with new friends
       image: /img/harajuku_secret_walk.jpg
 ---